 The Radiation Safety Officer provides radiation safety training and technical guidance.

 The Radiation Safety Committee (RSC) reviews all requests to conduct research or teaching involving radioactive materials.

 It is the instructor or investigator's responsibility to provide complete information about teaching and research procedures involving ionizing and non-ionizing radiation by completing the SCU radioactive material application form.
 Completed forms must be submitted to the Office of Research Compliance & Integrity Protocols@scu.edu for the Radiation Safety Committee to review.

-Any researcher planning to work with ionizing or non-ionizing materials should contact the Radiation Safety Officer for required radiation safety training.
+Any researcher planning to work with ionizing or non-ionizing materials should contact Radiation Safety Officer Sean Collins for required radiation safety training.